xtne6f/tsmemseg/Readme.txt

 -m max_kbytes (kbytes), 32<=range<=32768, default=4096
   Maximum size of each segment.
 If segment length exceeds this limit, the segment is forcibly cut whether on a key packet or not.

+-d flags, range=0 or 1 or 3, default=0
+  Convert ARIB caption/superimpose streams to an ID3 timed-metadata stream that https://github.com/monyone/aribb24.js can recognize.
+  This feature is enabled when "flags" is 1 or 3.
+  If "flags" is 3, this feature treats unknown MPEG2 private data streams as ARIB superimpose.

 seg_name
   Used for the name pattern of named-pipes used to access segments.